 If the total number of missing data points become equal to or greater than the “minimum specified missing number of the Time Series Data” specified in missingData condition before the timer expires, a NOTIFY request shall be sent with the missingDataList and currentMissingDataNr included in the NOTIFY request.
 The missing data points counter shall continue countingwhile the timer continues to run (since it did not expire).
 Initiating NOTIFY request to report missing data points shall follow the same logic described above until the timer expires (see next bullet for behavior when the timer expires).

-If the timer expires,
+If the timer expires, the missing data points counter is reset back to 0.
+The timer is restarted upon detection of next missing data.

 The renewal of the timer and the missing data points counter upon timer expiry shall continue until such time as the subscription is cancelled or terminated.
-Once a subscription is terminated, a final NOTIFY request is sent out with the current number of missing data points
+Once a subscription is terminated, a final NOTIFY request is sent out with the current number of missing data points, missing data list and the timer is stopped.

 If no missing data points have been detected at all during the life time of a subscription, then no timer shall be started at all.
 But once a timer is started triggered by the first missing data point, then the above rules in the previous bullets shall apply.